iamaaditya/iamaaditya.github.io/_posts/2016-01-15-Deep-Learning-software-installation-guide-on-fresh-Ubuntu.md

 # RAID 1
 ---
 ## Partition and mount the harddrives
   Since my configuration has two HDD of 3 TB, I have configured them as RAID 1, this provides data redundancy.
 You do not want to lose weeks worth of training due to HDD crash !
+If you do not want RAID 1, then skip this step.

   * `sudo apt-get install -y mdadm   `   # Install mdadm, tool to manage RAID 1
   * `sudo mdadm --assemble --scan    `   # check for existing raids ## found existing !!
 If not prepare, refer tutorial here <http://askubuntu.com/questions/526747/setting-up-raid-1-on-14-04-with-an-existing-drive>

 ## Mounting
   * `df -aTh                         `   # shows list of all mounts
-  ### Manual mount
-  * `sudo mount /dev/md0 /media/hdd/ `   # mount existing
+  * `sudo mount /dev/md0 /media/hdd/ `   # (Manual) mount existing
-  ### Mount permanently
   * `blkid                           `   # shows uuid for drives to add to fstab Add the following line to /etc/fstab
     # the RAID 1 mount of two hdd
     UUID=06ad59d9-3176-4c16-95e9-77356cc572d7       /media/hdd      ext2    defaults    0    1
-  * `sudo mount -a                   `   # mount using fstab
+  * `sudo mount -a                   `   # (Permanent) mount using fstab

 # Install Essentials, Extras, Git, Zsh
 ---